jgoerzen/xbnet/doc/xbnet.1.md

 To interact directly with the modem, something like this will work:

 ```
-cu -h --line /dev/ttyUSB0 -s 57600 -e -o -f --nostop
+cu -h --line /dev/ttyUSB0 -s 9600 -e -o  --nostop
 ```

-# RUNNING TCP/IP OVER LORA WITH PPP
+# RUNNING TCP/IP OVER XBEE WITH PPP

-PPP is the fastest way to run TCP/IP over LoRa with **lorapipe**.
+PPP is the fastest way to run TCP/IP over XBee with **xbnet** - and can work in transparent mode without xbnet as well.
 It is subject to a few limitations:

-- At most two devices must be using the frequency.
-PPP cannot support ad-hoc communication to multiple devices like AX.25 can (see below).
+- PPP cannot support
+  ad-hoc communication to multiple devices.
+It is strictly point-to-point between two devices.
 - PPP compression should not be turned on.
 This is because PPP normally assumes a lossless connection, and any dropped packets become rather expensive for PPP to handle, since compression has to be re-set.
 Better to use compression at the protocol level; for instance, with **ssh -C**.

-To set up PPP, on one device, create /etc/ppp/peers/lora with this
+To set up PPP, on one device, create /etc/ppp/peers/xbee with this
 content:

 ```